Data Loss Prevention (DLP)

 DLP has fundamental limitations that matter when considering what it can actually protect against.

-Third, DLP cannot prevent data exfiltration through channels it doesn't monitor.
-If an organization monitors email DLP but not web uploads, data can be exfiltrated through web applications.
-If endpoint DLP monitors USB and email but not printing, data can be printed and photographed.
-If network DLP monitors internet traffic but not wireless networks, data can be exfiltrated over unmonitored wireless.
+DLP cannot see data that is encrypted or obfuscated.
+If someone sends data encoded in base64, split across multiple messages, or hidden in image metadata, DLP does not detect it.
+DLP cannot prevent data exfiltration through channels it does not monitor.
+If an organization monitors email DLP but not web uploads, data goes out through web applications.
+If endpoint DLP monitors USB and email but not printing, data is printed and photographed.

-DLP for Forensics and Incident Response
+DLP for Forensics and Integration with Data Classification

 The most effective DLP implementations start with data classification.
 The organization identifies what data is sensitive: customer information, financial records, source code, intellectual property, health information.
 They classify this data and tag it appropriately.
 Then DLP policies are built around protecting classified data.
+This approach is more work upfront, but it makes DLP more effective.
+You are not trying to detect sensitive data by patterns; you are protecting data you have already identified as sensitive.
+The false positive rate drops because you are being specific about what needs protection.

 Realistic Expectations